-CENTURY GARDENS COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA

-RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2021
+CENTURY GARDENS COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA RECONCILIATION OF THE STATEMENT OF REVENUES, EXPENDITURES AND CHANGES IN FUND BALANCES OF GOVERNMENTAL FUNDS TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024

-Net change in fund balances - total governmental funds \$ 35,780 Amounts reported for governmental activities in the statement of activities and different because: Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+Net change in fund balances - total governmental funds \$ (316,607) Amounts reported for governmental activities in the statement of activities are different because: Depreciation of capital assets is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (94,506) Repayment of long-term liabilities are reported as expenditures in the governmental fund financial statements, but such repayments reduce liabilities in the statement of net position and are eliminated in the statement of activities.
-284,000 Amortization of the deferred charge on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
+2,107,000 Governmental funds report the face amount of Bonds issued as financial resources when debt is first issued, whereas these amounts are eliminated in the statement of activities and recognized as long-term liabilities in the statement of net position.
+(1,500,000) In connection with the issuance of the Bonds, the original issue discount/premium is reported as a financing use/source when debt is first issued, whereas this amount is eliminated in the statement of activities and reduces/increases long-term liabilities in the statement of net position.
+(61,619) Amortization of the deferred charge on refunding is not recognized in the governmental fund financial statements, but is reported as an expense in the statement of activities.
 (2,131) The change in accrued interest on long-term liabilities between the current and prior fiscal years is recorded in the statement of activities, but not in the governmental fund financial statements.
-4,253 Change in net position of governmental activities \$ 227,396
+14,749 Change in net position of governmental activities \$ 146,886